aspades1/Aegean/README.md

 # Airline Interview

 # Contents:
-  -Data cleaning and transformation
+1. Data cleaning and transformation
    -Contains the jupiter notebook where data cleaning and transformation.
 The #1 first objective is answered in this file.

-  -Requirements
+2. Requirements
    -Contains a .txt file with the required libraries and their most efficient versions.

-  -Airport delay analysis
+3. Airport delay analysis
    -Contains the jupiter notebook where analysis is conducted.
 Objectives #2 & #3 are answered in this file.

-  -Presentation
+4. Presentation
    -Contains the final presentation of the project.

 # Instructions given: